 symptoms, and regardless of all out setbacks or limitations, full and satisfying life is achievable.

-We are an adult co-ed substance use disorder treatment facility.
-We offer individualized care using evidence-based treatment modalities.
-We remain engaged with each individual in a professionally guided journey of self assessment based on motivational interviewing, 12 step principles, and focused work and therapy.
-Our model allows us to address physiologic and behavioral consequences of drug use and lifestyle.
+We offer an adult co-ed substance use disorder treatment program using evidence-based treatment modalities.
 Our program promotes recovery, self-sufficiency, development of support networks and other important life skills to enhance mental health and reduce the risk of relapse or continued use.
 Evidence-Based programs we use throughout treatment include: Hazelden New Direction; Prime Solutions; Seeking Safety; Moral Recognition Therapy (MRT).